 Most seriously, though, existing methods create a tension between the key priorities of any contractor: safety, quality and productivity.
 Inefficiencies in the process mean improvements in one are assumed to come at the expense of another.

 But there is no reason it should.

 Technology already being used across some sites is proving that modern methods can transform works.
 FYLD is a digital solution that uses artificial intelligence to create a point of work risk assessment through verbal and imagery analysis, offering a range of solutions that significantly improve outdated processes:

-- Video risk assessments recorded when arriving on-site mean that contractors’ workers get out of their vans to identify the actual hazards that are present along with the control measures required and provide a digital, transferable record easily shared with managers and others.
+- Visual risk assessments recorded when arriving on-site mean that contractors’ workers get out of their vans to identify the actual hazards that are present along with the control measures required and provide a digital, transferable record easily shared with managers and others.

 - Job blockers recorded on-site through the intuitive solution, both automate notifications for managers so they can be resolved quickly and enable process redesign for recurring issues that cause delays.

 - Evidence records through time-stamped site information (photos, videos) provide certainty and transparency regarding site conditions and facilitate smooth handovers between contractors.

 - Communication regarding the site is centralised with in-app messaging to provide an accurate log for convenience and traceability.

 - The end of day wrap up is formalised and structured to record the status of jobs, work completed and the site condition, with pictures, on leaving.